we mourn & pray

 Posted

-Her prayers be with us and Glory be to our God, forever.
+His prayers be with us all.
 Amen.

 Our Church